diemtea/Firefox-IconBar/README.md

 # Firefox IconBar
- A Firefox extension for icon bookmarks, similar to Edge's sidebar.
+ A Firefox extension for displaying bookmark icons in a sidebar that seamlessly matches your browser's theme.
+You can also upload your own icons to customize it further.
 Will look for bookmarks in the folder: **Other Bookmarks > IconsBar**

  [https://addons.mozilla.org/en-US/firefox/addon/iconbar/](https://addons.mozilla.org/en-US/firefox/addon/iconbar/)